Buukesh/Classified-Ad-Platform/README.md

 ## Known issues

-On live demo messages may not work because free tier of deployment services only allows a short window before websockets are disconnected
+On hosted website messages may not work because free tier of deployment services only allows a short window before websockets are disconnected

+Authentication to login may also be slow on the hosted website

 Images don't load on Firefox browser